.webp)

 Types of Financial Crime

 As we've mentioned before, financial crimes come in different types, and it is like a nest, each type has types.
 Think of financial crime as the bigger umbrella under which there are different small umbrellas that also have different "branches."
 We can say that the main types of financial crime are fraud and money laundering and cybercrime.
+But also, when discussing financial misconduct, it's important to look at economic crimes examples such as tax evasion and insider trading, all of which can destabilize economies.

 1. Fraud